 Refractive errors.
 Vision changes and usually worsens with age.
 A yearly checkup will help keep vision sharp with updated eyewear prescriptions.

 “Given all these advantages, it just makes good sense to keep that yearly appointment with the optometrist,” says Dr. Robertson.
-Schedule your annual eye exam a VSP doctor now.
+Schedule your annual eye exam a VSP network doctor now.